Cusanus Hochschule

-Cusanus Hochschule für Gesellschaftsgestaltung is a private non-profit university situated in Bernkastel-Kues, in the Moselle valley, close to Luxembourg and France.
+Hochschule für Gesellschaftsgestaltung HfGG (former "Cusanus Hochschule") is a private non-profit university situated in Koblenz, a city in Westgermany at Moselle and Rhine.

+A core of the HfGG is social criticism and criticism of the current economic system.
+In doing so, the HfGG aims at a reform of economic and sociological aspects without naming a common political philosophy basis.

 While officially recognised in May 2015 as one of nine universities in the German state of Rhineland-Palatinate, it was founded in February 2014 by a group of academics, students and citizens.
 One of the institutions involved in the founding of Cusanus Hochschule has been the Kues Academy for the History of European Thought (Kueser Akademie für Europaeische Geistesgeschichte).
-Cusanus Hochschule remains independent of economic, political and religious interests.
+Hochschule für Gesellschaftsgestaltung remains independent of economic, political and religious interests.
 Hence, it is not affiliated with any religious denomination.
-The founding presidium consisted of Harald Spehl (president, professor emeritus Trier University), Silja Graupe (vice-president, professor of economy and philosophy Cusanus Hochschule), Harald Schwaetzer (vice-president) and Frank Vierheilig (managing director of Cusanus Treuhand gGmbH, chancellor of Cusanus Hochschule).
-The patron saint of Cusanus Hochschule is Nicholas of Cusa, a German philosopher, theologian, jurist and astronomer, who is considered as one of the first German proponents of Renaissance humanism.

 History

 The idea for the foundation of Cusanus Hochschule initially developed at Kues Academy for the History of European Thought, a network of about 120 academics from the fields of philosophy, economy, the natural sciences, engineering and history.
 On 12 February 2014 more than 20 academics, politicians and entrepreneurs, together with Kues Academy, endowed Cusanus Hochschule to make it eligible as an officially recognised institution of higher learning.
+The founding presidium consisted of Harald Spehl (president, professor emeritus Trier University), Silja Graupe (vice-president, professor of economy and philosophy Cusanus Hochschule), Harald Schwaetzer (vice-president) and Frank Vierheilig (managing director of Cusanus Treuhand gGmbH, chancellor of Cusanus Hochschule).
+The patron saint of Cusanus Hochschule was Nicholas of Cusa, a German philosopher, theologian, jurist and astronomer, who is considered as one of the first German proponents of Renaissance humanism.

 In October 2014, Cusanus Hochschule moved into its new premises, the Renaissance town hall of Bernkastel.
 Two months later, in December 2014, four courses of study were officially accredited, while the accrediting agency especially praised their high societal relevance.
-In May 2015, Cusanus Hochschule’s academic licence was granted by the Ministry of Science for Rhineland-Palatinate.
+In May 2015, Cusanus Hochschule's academic licence was granted by the Ministry of Science for Rhineland-Palatinate.
 The university was officially inaugurated on 26 May 2015.
 As of 2019 under the new presidency of Reinhard Loske, Cusanus Hochschule focusses entirely on new economic thinking and practice, while maintaining its philosophical inspiration and humanistic ambitions.